-|Visually impaired||May be extremely reluctant to leave familiar surroundings when the request for evacuation comes from a stranger.
-A guide dog could become confused or disoriented in a disaster.
-People who are blind or partially sighted may have to depend on others to lead them, as well as their dog, to safety during a disaster.|
+|Visually impaired||You or the individual may be extremely reluctant to leave familiar surroundings when the request for evacuation comes from a stranger, or a guide dog could become confused or disoriented in a disaster.
+People who are blind or partially sighted may need to depend on others to lead them and their dog to safety during a disaster.|

-|Hearing impaired||May need to make special arrangements to receive warnings.|
+|Hearing impaired||You or the individual may need to make special arrangements to receive warnings.|

-|Mobility impaired||May need special assistance to get to a shelter.|
+|Mobility impaired||You or the individual may need special assistance to get to a shelter.|

-|Single working parent||May need help to plan for disasters and emergencies.|
+|Single working parent||You or the individual may need help to plan for disasters and emergencies.|

-|May need assistance planning for and responding to emergencies.
+|Non-English speaking persons||You or the individual may need assistance planning for and responding to emergencies.
 Community and cultural groups may be able to help keep people informed.|

-May need to make arrangements for transportation.|
+|People without vehicles||You or the individual may need to make arrangements for transportation.|

-|People with special dietary needs||Should take special precautions to have an adequate emergency food supply.|
+|People with special dietary needs||You or the individual should take special precautions to have an adequate emergency food supply.|

-|People with medical conditions||Should know the location and availability of more than one facility if dependent on a dialysis machine or other life-sustaining equipment or treatment.|
+|People with medical conditions||You or the individual should know the location and availability of more than one facility if dependent on a dialysis machine or other life-sustaining equipment or treatment.|

-|People with intellectual disabilities||May need help responding to emergencies and getting to a shelter.|
+|People with intellectual disabilities||You or the individual may need help responding to emergencies and getting to a shelter.|